Baixa

 Baixa is the most central and renowned neighborhood in Lisbon, where some of the best shops and leisure activities in the city can be found.

-This neighbourhood houses the capital’s most emblematic squares and streets.
-The district starts in Restauradores Square (Praça dos Restauradores), continues up Avenida da Liberdade, through Praça Marquês de Pombal (Marquis of Pombal Square) and from this point forward is considered “Modern Lisbon”.
+This neighborhood houses the capital’s most emblematic squares and streets.
+The district starts in Restauradores Square (Praça dos Restauradores), and continues up Avenida da Liberdade, through Praça Marquês de Pombal (Marquis of Pombal Square), which is where “Modern Lisbon” begins.

 Avenida da Liberdade

-Avenida da Liberdade is a beautiful avenue, just over a kilometre (0,62 miles) long.
-It’s the stateliest avenue in Lisbon, with nineteenth-century buildings and pavements covered in mosaics which form pleasant black and white patterns.
-It’s full of cafes with covered terraces, monuments and gardens.
+Avenida da Liberdade is a beautiful avenue, just over 0,62 miles (1 kilometer) long.
+It’s the stateliest avenue in Lisbon, with nineteenth-century buildings and pavements covered in mosaics that form black and white patterns.
+It’s full of cafes with covered terraces, monuments, and gardens.

 Restauradores Square